BlueBrain/spack/README.md

 The leading `-` sign in the output signifies that this particular piece of software would have to be built from scratch.
-To reduce the amount of time spent compiling the same software, we can configure Spack to use centrally build packages on BB5 and that's what the steps 3), 4) and 5) are doing.

-The configuration thus set up uses the environment variable `SPACK_INSTALL_PREFIX` as the installation directory for packages.
-With the above setup, any packages installed can be found in `~/software`.
-Every call to Spack reads this environment variable, temporarily changing it is a good way to test changes.

-After adding the correct setup, the dependency graph of our software to install has changed significantly:
+With the configuration in `~/.spack` as stated above, the dependency graph of our software to install has changed significantly:

     $ spack spec -I spykfunc|head -n 15
     Input spec